-For a significant collaborator, investigators are permitted to include one detailed letter of collaboration up to two pages long.
+Investigators are permitted to include one detailed letter of collaboration up to two pages long.
 All other letters of collaboration must follow the PAPPG recommended format of 2 sentences.
 Please note that letters of recommendation for the PI or other letters of support for the project are not permitted.

-Postdoctoral Researcher Mentoring Plan: (up to one page) As described in the PAPPG section II.C.2.j, each proposal that requests funding to support postdoctoral researchers must upload under "Mentoring Plan" in the supplementary documentation section, a description of the mentoring activities that will be provided for such individuals.
-In some cases, postdoctoral researcher support might be justified (for example, for the Relaunch and Pivot tracks).
-Significant rationale should be provided in the project text if such support is sought.
+Postdoctoral Researcher Mentoring Plan: (up to one page) In some cases, postdoctoral researcher involvement might be justified.
+Significant rationale should be provided in the Project Description if such involvement is intended.
+As described in the PAPPG section II.D.2.i, each proposal that requests funding to support postdoctoral researchers must upload a "Mentoring Plan" as a supplementary document.
+Such a plan should describe the mentoring activities that will be provided for the postdoctoral researcher.